thomnico/kitt-ai-monorepo/tools/PRD.md

 ## Executive Summary

 The KITT Framework is a cross-platform conversational AI system that brings KITT-like voice assistant capabilities to automotive environments.
 Built as a monorepo architecture, this framework supports Android native, iOS native applications, and a Supabase-backed cloud infrastructure while maintaining offline-first functionality with local AI model execution.
+"Offline-first" means relying on data local to the device with download and synchronization possible when a network is available.

 **Key Value Propositions:**